 Yes, you'll still need a will.
 This might seem confusing—isn't the point of a living trust to avoid needing a will?
 Yes, it is, and your will might never be used.
 But you should still write one, for one or both of the following reasons:

 Probably not.
-Most people do not need to worry about estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
+Most people do not need to worry about federal estate taxes because the federal estate tax is levied only on estates worth close to $12 million (or almost $24 million for married couples).
 Kansas does not have its own estate tax.

-That said, if your estate is close to $12 million, you may be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.
+That said, if you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.

 To make a living trust in Kansas, you:

-For more on Kansas estate planning issues, see Kansas Estate Planning on Nolo.com.
+For more on Kansas estate planning issues, see Kansas Estate Planning.